enayetsyl/ShopEase/requirement copy.md

    - Monitor transactions and review activities across the platform.
 2. **Vendor**
    - Create and manage their shop (name, logo, description, etc.).
-   - View customer reviews and ratings.
-   - View order history specific to their shop.

 3. **User (Customer)**
    - Compare up to three products at a time based on their attributes.
    - Access order history to view past purchases.